Computer Science Advising

 • Register early to ensure you get into the courses you need.

-• Ask the department chair or your advisor about expected deviations from the catalog schedule.
+• However, we also regularly offer certain courses more often than listed (such as typically offering CSCI 333 every semester).
+Ask the department chair or your advisor about expected deviations from the catalog schedule.

 General CS Advising Notes and FAQs